owenwexler/mockabase/README.md

 # Directory structure
 ```
 mockabase
-├── sql - the schema file used to build the local databse
 ├── src - source files
 │   ├── data - data files used by the app like blank objects, the seed and test user data for the DB
-│   ├── db - the file to initialize the DB
+│   ├── db - the file to initialize the DB and Drizzle (db.ts) and the Drizzle schema (schema.ts)
-│   │   ├── models - all DB models (currently just for user)
+│   │   ├── models - all DB models (email-password, email-passwordless, phone, OAuth, OTP, and delete)
 │   ├── helper - helper functions for comparing passwords, hashing, fetching, etc.
+│   ├── mockabaseClient - the Mockabase client
+│   ├── routes - all route files organized by auth type
 │   ├── session - all functions for creating, deleting, and managing sessions
+│   ├── sql - the schema file used to build the local database
 │   ├── typedefs - type definitions
-│   ├── index.ts - the main file containing the server initialization and all the routes, the beating heart of Mockabase
+│   ├── index.ts - the main file containing the server initialization, the beating heart of Mockabase
 ├── tests - test directory
 │   ├── testEnv - test environment (not committed to GitHub, must be created manually), and the template for creating the test environment manually)
 │   ├── testFunctions - all reusable functions used in the tests